travellingsky/blog/content/travel-tips-we-use-to-snag-the-best-deals.md

 aliases = []
 categories = ["General"]
 date = "2019-09-20T00:00:00-04:00"
-description = "Traveling can be overwhelming and expensive. " draft = true image = ""
-pins = []
+description = "Traveling can be overwhelming and expensive.
+Check out my tips and tricks on how we plan and book our vacations to save that extra buck." draft = true image = "" pins = []